Car Collector International

 UK / international (online)

 Online auction platform with regular UK and European McLaren GT consignments.
-Individual lot pages were NOT line-fetched during this review — flag Verify.
+Individual lot pages have not been confirmed against the auction house's original lot pages.

 • Hagerty